For general enquiries, you can get in touch with us by phoning, writing or filling in the contact form.

 Canberra ACT 2601

-If you are not satisfied, you may seek assistance from the complaints team at the Department of Social Services (the lead agency for Intercountry Adoption Australia):
+If you aren’t satisfied you can contact the complaints team at the Department of Social Services:

 Telephone: 1800 634 035

 Mail: DSS Feedback, GPO Box 9820, Canberra ACT 2601

 To provide you with the best service we need to collect and store some of your personal information.
 This information will be used by Intercountry Adoption Australia to effectively answer your enquiry, as well as for training, reporting and evaluation purposes.

 When you talk to an Intercountry Adoption Australia officer, you can advise us if you give consent for your information being provided to other organisations.

 To answer your enquiry accurately, we may need to share your information with other government agencies, such as state or territory central authorities, the Department of Home Affairs or the Department of Foreign Affairs and Trade.